Wednesday, March 29, 2017

 8. From Apollonius: moral freedom, the certainty to ignore the dice of fortune, and have no other perspective, even for a moment, than that of reason alone; to be always the same man, unchanged in sudden pain, in the loss of a child, in lingering sickness; to see clearly in his living example that a man can combine intensity and relaxation; not to be impatient in explanation; the observance of a man who clearly regarded as the least of his gifts his experience and skill in communicating his philosophical insights; the lesson of how to take apparent favours from one's friends, neither compromised by them nor insensitive in their rejection.

-moral freedom ... reason alone - the bookends of this statement say it all. if you want moral freedom, use reason. you do not have to let your fears and worries dwell on chance. you can use your god-given faculty and reason to free your mind.
+When you achieve moral freedom through your reason alone, you will have found a marvelous gift.
+You do not have to let your fears and worries dwell on chance.
+You can use your god-given faculty, volition and reason to free your mind.

-always the same man ...sickness - i long for steadiness. i yearn to be the same in temperament all the time. people of passion who are swayed by the slightest of moral breeze are fascinating to observe, but can be tiresome and unpredictable. how unreliable these people can be - like dealing with a car that constantly breaks.
+Related to moral freedom is equanimity.
+I yearn to be the same in temperament all the time.
+People of passion, who are swayed by the slightest moral breeze are fascinating to observe but can be tiresome and unpredictable.
+How unreliable these people can be.
+They are like dealing with a car that constantly breaks.

 Thursday, March 16, 2017